Title and statement of responsibility area

 Note on publisher's series

 Name of creator

-William Franklin Wymark Neville was born on September 15, 1940, in Winnipeg Manitoba.
+William Franklin Wymark Neville is a scholar and a politician.
+He was born on September 15, 1940, in Winnipeg Manitoba.
 Neville attended the University of Manitoba as a student, during which he served as president of the Student’s Union, until 1963, when he received a Bachelor of Arts Honours degree.
 He went on to read philosophy, politics, and economics at Oxford University as a Commonwealth and Rhodes Scholar.
 He graduated from Oxford with a B.A. in 1966 and a M.A. in 1971.